 Common Sites of Pleural Mesothelioma Metastasis

-Mesothelioma metastasizing to the brain or central nervous system is more rare.
-Studies conducted in 2022 and 2024 found only about 5% of people with pleural mesothelioma experienced metastasis to the brain.
+Mesothelioma metastasizing to the brain or central nervous system is rarer.
+Studies conducted in 2022 and 2024 found that only about 5% of people with pleural mesothelioma experienced metastasis to the brain.

 The most frequent sites for metastasis of peritoneal mesothelioma are the liver, peritoneal lining and abdominal lymph nodes.
 Less common sites include the lungs, heart, brain, bone and kidneys.